Charles XIV John: Early military career

 Bernadotte joined the army as a private in the Régiment Royal–La Marine on 3 September 1780, and first served in the newly conquered territory of Corsica.
 Subsequently, the Régiment stationed in Besançon, Grenoble, Vienne, Marseille and Île de Ré.
 He reached the rank of sergeant in August 1785 and was nicknamed Sergeant Belle-Jambe, for his smart appearance.
-In early 1790 he was promoted to Adjutant-Major, the highest rank for non-commissioned officers in the Ancien Régime.
+In early 1790, he was promoted to adjutant-major, the highest rank for non-commissioned officers in the Ancien Régime.

 Revolutionary Wars

 Following the outbreak of the French Revolution, his eminent military qualities brought him speedy promotion.
 Bernadotte's promotions came both from the esteem of his commanders as well as from his men; having been elected to the rank of lieutenant colonel and colonel by his men, though he refused both nominations in favor of traditional advancement.

 It was during this period of rapid advancement that the military qualities he became known for, daring assaults and gasconades, came to the fore.
 Of the latter, Bernadotte was gifted in his ability to inspire his men to prodigious feats of valor.
-As Colonel and commander of the 71st Demi-Brigade, Bernadotte rallied his men, who were retreating in disorder before an Austrian attack, by tearing off his epaulettes, throwing them to the ground before his men and shouting “If you dishonor yourselves by flight, I refuse to remain your colonel!”
-Soldiers left the ranks, gathered his epaulettes, pressed them into his hands, formed ranks and reformed the line and counter-attacked.
+He has been compared by historians to fellow Gascon, D'Artagnan.
+One of his biographers asserts that Dumas used Bernadotte as the model for his D'Artagnan.
+As Colonel and commander of the 71st Demi-Brigade, Bernadotte rallied his men, who were retreating in disorder before an Austrian attack, by tearing off his epaulettes, throwing them to the ground before his men, and shouting, “If you dishonor yourselves by flight, I refuse to remain your colonel!”
+Soldiers left the ranks, gathered his epaulettes, pressed them into his hands, formed ranks and reformed the line, and counter-attacked.

-By 1794 he was promoted to brigadier, attached to the Army of Sambre-et-Meuse.
+By 1794, he was promoted to brigadier, attached to the Army of Sambre-et-Meuse.
 After Jourdan's victory at Fleurus (26 June 1794), where he distinguished himself with a decisive attack and seizure of key terrain that led to the Austrian retreat, he became a divisional general.

-Bernadotte played key roles throughout the next 18 months during the three French invasions into Germany; often employed in the place of honor during offensives leading the vanguard, and in retreat as a defensive specialist commanding the rearguard.
+Bernadotte played key roles throughout the next 18 months during the three French invasions into Germany; often employed in the place of honor during offensives, leading the vanguard, and in retreat as a defensive specialist commanding the rearguard.

 At the Battle of Theiningen (1796), where the Austrians outnumbered the French three to one, Bernadotte's rear-guard successfully repulsed numerous attacks while inflicting heavy losses on the enemy, preventing the Archduke Charles from cutting off the retreat of the French army over the Rhine after its defeat by the Austrians at the Battle of Würzburg.